CaylaDenning/cayladenning.github.io/_posts/2018-11-13-cpp-job-system.md

 With the `CpuJob` definition, I can now store a queue of `CpuJob`'s and make a simple interface for adding jobs.
-For the interface that I provide to my users I just created a simple template `AddJob` function that does this.
+For the interface that I provide to my users I just created a simple template `AddJob` function that adds to the job queue.
 In order to eliminate the most contention, the actual job queue should be a lockless queue.
 Check out [Velan Studios' lock free implementation](https://www.velanstudios.com/blog/posts/our-first-open-source-release.html) if you are interested in that.